- Access to the Collections

 - Requests for material are accepted until a half hour before closing and all material must be returned to the desk fifteen minutes prior to closing.

 Except in a few circumstances, RBSCP does not hold the copyright to materials in its care and, therefore, cannot grant or deny permission to use them.
 Accordingly, you are solely responsible for determining the copyright status of any materials you may wish to use, to investigate the owner of the copyright, and to obtain permission for your intended use.
-In all cases you must cite Rare Books, Special Collections, & Presentation as the source with the appropriate credit line, and, if a particular material is copyrighted, you must cite all copyright information and comply with all other terms or restrictions that may be applicable to that material.
+In all cases you must cite Rare Books, Special Collections, & Preservation as the source with the appropriate credit line, and, if a particular material is copyrighted, you must cite all copyright information and comply with all other terms or restrictions that may be applicable to that material.

 RBSCP provides digital reproductions of material from its holdings for research and publication purposes.
 RBSCP reserves the right to restrict reproductions because of physical, contractual, or copyright restrictions.
 Researchers must complete a Duplication Order Form, noting as much information about the item as possible (collection/book name, box/file number and/or call number.
 Digital reproductions will be emailed to the researcher.
 Manipulation of digitized items is not allowed.